suave-ucsd/SuAVE-Documentation/limesurvey_suave/google_sheets_setup.md

     - A list of possible expression types are:

-      - copy, dict, multi_from_dict, geoLa, geoLo, template
+      - copy, dict, multi_from_dict, multi_from_typed, geoLa, geoLo, template

     - copy: